DNT-Khoa/Advanced-Project-for-Housing-Agency/README.md

 * [Contributors](#contributors)

 ## General info
 This project is organized at the end of the first semester in my first university year.
-I collaborated with the other two classmates to find a good software solution for a virtual housing agency company called **BV Housing Company**
+I collaborated with the other two classmates to find a good software solution for a virtual housing agency company called **BV Housing Company**.
+The company wants to find a techical medium to connect students with the administrators of the agency and ultimately improve their relationships.
+Therefore, we desgined this application to help them achieve that goal.

-You can better understand the project by reading the Project Analysis in the files I uploaded !
+You can better understand the project by reading the Project Analysis in the files I uploaded.
+It shows the problems, stakeholders and many other related information about the project !

 ## Technologies
 - C# (Windows Form Application)